jackboberg/spife/docs/topics/middleware.md

 `processBody` fires the first time `req.body` is accessed.
 It is responsible for taking the stream of request data and turning it into a plain JS object.
 It is resolved once a body middleware returns a value.
-By default, without any middleware installed, Knork will throw an `UnsupportedMediaTypeError`.
+By default, without any middleware installed, Spife will throw an `UnsupportedMediaTypeError`.

 `processBody` receives three arguments:

-- `req`: a Knork request object,
+- `req`: a Spife request object,
 - `stream`: a Readable stream,
 - and `next`: a function.